Property Investment · Last updated 2 June 2026

 How to Buy a Parking Space in La Linea

-• Find listings: Idealista and Fotocasa list parking spaces separately from residential property.
-Search "plaza de garaje La Linea" for current inventory.
+• Find listings: Idealista (idealista.com) and Fotocasa list parking spaces as a separate property category.
+Search "plaza de garaje La Linea" to see current inventory and filter by covered or underground.

-• Check community fees: Spaces in residential buildings pay communidad costs, usually €20 to €40/month.
-Factor this into your yield calculation.
+• Check community fees: Spaces inside residential buildings pay comunidad costs, usually €20 to €40/month.
+Factor this into your yield calculation before committing.

-• Verify the title deed: Each space should have its own escritura (title deed) separate from any apartment.
-Some older buildings have informal arrangements — avoid these.
+• Verify the title deed: Each space should have its own escritura (title deed), separate from any apartment.
+Some older buildings have informal arrangements without registered deeds.
+Avoid those and insist on a clean nota simple from the land registry before proceeding.

-• Get a gestor or solicitor: For any Spanish property purchase, using a local gestor or abogado (solicitor) to handle the paperwork is standard practice.
-Their fee is typically 1 to 1.5% of the purchase price.
+• Get a gestor or abogado: For any Spanish property purchase, a local gestor or solicitor handles the paperwork and checks for debts or charges on the property.
+Their fee is typically 1 to 1.5% of the purchase price and is worth every euro.

-• ITP tax: Second-hand parking spaces are subject to Impuesto de Transmisiones Patrimoniales (ITP), currently 7% of the declared value in Andalusia.
+• ITP tax on resale spaces: Second-hand parking spaces are subject to Impuesto de Transmisiones Patrimoniales at the Andalusia flat rate of 7% of declared value (as of the 2021 Andalusia tax reform).
 Budget for this on top of the purchase price.

 Pros and Cons of Parking Space Investment

-• Near-zero maintenance costs — no kitchens, no boilers, no tenant damage
+• Near-zero maintenance: no kitchens, no boilers, no tenant damage, no utility bills

-• Can own multiple spaces for diversified passive income
+• Scalable: buying multiple spaces produces diversified passive income from a single asset class

 Limitations to Know

-• Older spaces may lack security features that modern tenants expect
+• Older spaces may lack CCTV or lighting that modern tenants expect, and upgrading them costs money

-• Community rules may restrict subletting or who can use the space
+• Community rules in some residential buildings restrict subletting or specify who is permitted to use a given space

 The Bottom Line

-Parking spaces in La Linea are not glamorous.
-They will not appear in luxury property brochures or generate viral social media posts.
-But for investors who want reliable passive income at a low entry price, with minimal management headaches and strong local demand driven by the Gibraltar border economy, they are worth serious consideration.
-In a city where finding a parking space feels like winning the lottery, owning one is a genuinely useful asset.
+Parking spaces in La Linea are unglamorous.
+They will not appear in luxury development brochures.
+But for investors who want reliable passive income at a genuinely low entry price, with minimal management and a structural demand driver that most Spanish cities simply do not have, they are worth serious consideration.
+The border economy creates a permanent floor under parking demand that is independent of tourism seasons or general property market sentiment.
+In a city where finding a space on any given morning can feel like winning a lottery, owning one is a quietly useful asset.

 Frequently Asked Questions